You are here

 Program Information and Cost

 Registrations are accepted on a first-come, first-served and space available basis.
 Submission of a registration form does not guarantee enrollment in a class.
 If you submit a registration form and your preferred classes are full, you will be placed on the waiting list and notified as soon as possible if a space becomes available.

 Scholarships are based on financial need and are available on a first-come, first-served basis.
-Please indicate in your registration form if you would like to request a scholarship.
-Please note that you will also be asked to provide family financial information (required).
+Please indicate on your registration form if you would like to request a scholarship.
+To be considered, you will be asked to provide family financial information on the registration form (required).

 Fashion Intensive (Grades 7-12)